Learning by Aligning Videos in Time: Introduction

 Our approach, \emph{L}earning by \emph{A}ligning \emph{V}ideos (\emph{LAV}), utilizes the task of temporally aligning videos for learning self-supervised video representations.
 Specifically, we use a differentiable version of an alignment metric which has been widely used in the time series literature, namely Dynamic Time Warping (DTW)~\cite{berndt1994using}.
 DTW is a global alignment metric, taking into account entire sequences while aligning.
 Unfortunately, in a self-supervised representation learning context, optimizing solely for DTW may converge to trivial solutions wherein the learned representations are not meaningful.
 To address this issue, we combine the above alignment metric with a regularization, as shown in Fig.~\ref{fig:teaser}.
 In particular, we propose a regularization term that optimizes for temporally disentangled representations, i.e., frames that are close in time are mapped to spatially nearby points in the embedding space and vice versa.

 In summary, our contributions include: \begin{itemize} \item We introduce a novel self-supervised method for learning video representations by temporally aligning videos as a whole, leveraging both frame-level and video-level cues. \item We adopt the classical DTW as our temporal alignment loss, while proposing a new temporal regularization.
 The two components have mutual benefits, i.e., the latter prevents trivial solutions, whereas the former leads to better performance. \item Our approach performs on par with or better than the state-of-the-art on various temporal understanding tasks on \emph{Pouring}, \emph{Penn Action}, and \emph{IKEA ASM} datasets.
 The best performance is sometimes achieved by combining our method with a recent work~\cite{dwibedi2019temporal}.
-Further, our approach offers significant accuracy gain when lacking labeled data. \item We have made our dense per-frame labels for 2123 videos of \emph{Penn Action} publicly available at~\url{https://bit.ly/3f73e2W}. \end{itemize}
+Further, our approach offers significant accuracy gain when lacking labeled data. \item We manually annotate dense per-frame labels for 2123 videos of \emph{Penn Action}. \end{itemize}